julesjazz/grapefruitlab/content/print/pity-fear.md

 There’s also a butterfly common to the southern states, Texas and Florida.
 It’s called the *gulf fritillary*, or the *passion butterfly*, or (get this) *Agraulis vanillae*.
 I can’t find anything about how it got that name, but they’re beautiful creatures.
 Form a sort of shell, where they become *gelatinous* — *clear water, maybe? —* and eventually emerge with long narrow wings.
 Deep orange, with spots of black — like dew on wet ink…

-For context, this is all Greek mythology, but it predates Greece — and then, it’s also Roman?
+For context, this is all Greek mythology, which predates Greece — and then, it’s also Roman?
 Because the Romans come along, and just, like… take all the same stories.
 The same people.
 Give them new names, a new context… It’s a whole different language.
 Is it still the same story if you take out all the words, and put in new words?
 I guess that’s just translation, right?
 But what’s the story, if it’s not the words?

 So Agraulos shows up in a bunch of these myths, but she’s always a bit part.
 She just appears here and there, to fill in some plot holes.
 And then… she dies.
 Every time.
 Over and over.
 Like, oh my god, they killed Agraulos again!